Cancel anytime

 - Adoption of open educational resources (OER)

-- Changes in student preferences and purchasing habits
+- Changes in student spending habits

 Competitors and Market Share